-Among the most valuable protections bankruptcy affords debtors is the "automatic stay."
+Among the most valuable protections bankruptcy affords debtors is the "stay."
 By filing for protection under the Code, an "estate" is created, generally consisting of any "interest in property" that belongs to the debtor.
 At this time, the stay is executed, preventing creditors from pursuing or enforcing claims against the debtor or the estate.
 Subject to exceptions, this prevents many creditor actions, including commencing or continuing legal action against the debtor, enforcing existing judgments against the debtor, and collecting prepetition claims against the debtor.
-In design and effect, this gives the debtor "breathing room" from creditors, and hopefully, preserve the business.
+In design and effect, this gives the debtor "breathing room" from creditors, enabling the debtor to focus on forming a "reorganization plan" to satisfy creditor claims and, hopefully, preserve the business.